Aizu Festival

 Headed by flag-bearers holding the flags of the successive feudal lords of the Aizu Domain, the procession is attended by participants representing well-known feudal lords such as Lord Uesugi, Lord Hoshina, and Lord Matsudaira, and by groups of festival participants wearing garments and carrying tools associated with each of these lords.

+The 2024 festival was struck by bad weather, but the samurai spirit of the participants was undiminished.
 Each year, some 500 people parade through downtown Aizu-Wakamatsu in an event that magnificently recreates the world of samurai.
 Before the procession starts off, there is a kick-off ceremony at Tsurugajo Castle.

 Venue Details